Watering hole attack

-Watering hole is a computer attack strategy in which an attacker guesses or observes which websites an organization often uses and infects one or more of them with malware.
-Eventually, some member of the targeted group will become infected.
-Hacks looking for specific information may only attack users coming from a specific IP address.
-This also makes the hacks harder to detect and research.
-The name is derived from predators in the natural world, who wait for an opportunity to attack their prey near watering holes.
+Watering hole is a computer attack strategy in which an attacker guesses or observes which websites an organization's users frequent and then uses one or more of the websites to distribute malware.
+Eventually, some member of the targeted users will become infected.
+Attackers looking for specific information may only target users coming from a specific IP address.
+This also makes the attacks harder to detect and research.
+The name is derived from a strategy of predators in the natural world, who wait for an opportunity to attack their prey near watering holes.
+The attack strategy was named in an RSA blog in 2012.